siemens/ros-sharp/README.md

 ## Recent Changes ##

-Commit [#672b428](https://github.com/siemens/ros-sharp/commit/672b428b958456b20cb8b4f8b66afa720a3a435a) comes with major changes in RosBridgeClient as discussed in [this](https://github.com/siemens/ros-sharp/issues/59) issue.
+[This](https://github.com/siemens/ros-sharp/commit/34fb2a8ddd58c5f099b1e4b887a253b954808fb4) commit comes with major changes in [RosBridgeClient](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient) that already have been discussed in [this](https://github.com/siemens/ros-sharp/issues/59) issue.

 The biggest changes are:
-* [Generic Communication Protocol Interface](https://github.com/siemens/ros-sharp/wiki/Dev/Protocols.md): an [interface](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient/Protocols/IProtocol.cs) to the communication protocol used by RosBridgeClient.
+* [Generic Communication Protocol Interface](https://github.com/siemens/ros-sharp/wiki/Dev_Protocols): an [interface](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient/Protocols/IProtocol.cs) to the communication protocol used by RosBridgeClient.
 It currently comes with two implementations: [WebSocketNetProtocol](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient/Protocols/WebSocketNetProtocol.cs) and [WebSocketSharpProtocol](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient/Protocols/WebSocketSharpProtocol.cs)
-* [Message Type Structure](https://github.com/siemens/ros-sharp/Libraries/RosBridgeClient/Messages): a more ROS-oriented structure of message types, including further code simplifications
+* [Message Type Structure](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient/Messages): a more ROS-oriented structure of message types, including further code simplifications
-* [Simplified Message Handling in Unity](https://github.com/siemens/ros-sharp/wiki/Dev/MessageHandlingCodeMap.pdf): a simplified structure with even better performance.
+* [Simplified Message Handling in Unity](https://github.com/siemens/ros-sharp/wiki/Dev_MessageHandlingCodeMap.pdf): a simplified structure with even better performance.
 It requires a different placement of ROS# components in Unity scene.

 Please see the [Wiki](https://github.com/siemens/ros-sharp/wiki/) and the videos of [UnitySimulationScene](https://youtu.be/Ctv4BioS1Y0) and [GazeboSimulationScene](https://youtu.be/oh4BIE5qKoM) for a detailed info on how to use the new framework.

-If you prefer working with the old framework, please revert to commit [#672b428](https://github.com/siemens/ros-sharp/commit/672b428b958456b20cb8b4f8b66afa720a3a435a) or release [v1.2c](https://github.com/siemens/ros-sharp/releases/tag/v1.2c).
+If you prefer working with the old framework, please revert to  [this](https://github.com/siemens/ros-sharp/commit/672b428b958456b20cb8b4f8b66afa720a3a435a) commit or to the corresponding [release v1.2c](https://github.com/siemens/ros-sharp/releases/tag/v1.2c).

 ## Contents ##